Top 45 SQL Coding Interview Questions and Answers (with Tips)

 Q4.
 What SQL statement do we use to retrieve distinct values from a column?

-Sample Answer: By using the DISTINCT keyword, we can get distinct values from a specific column.
+Sample Answer: We can get distinct values from a specific column using the DISTINCT keyword.
 For example, if we want to find unique job titles in the ‘employees’ table:

 SELECT DISTINCT job_title FROM employees;